QuentinRa/blog.quentinra.dev/info/nosql/mongodb/index.md

 ## MongoDB way of doing things

-First, **you should now that if something do not have values**, like a database not having "tables", a table not having "values" or an attribute not having a value, **then you won't see it**.
+First, **you should know that if something does not have values**, like a database not having "tables", a table not having "values" or an attribute not having a value, **then you won't see it**.

 * list all databases `show dbs`
 * move to database `use database_name` ("created" if not exists)

 Inside a database, you can create collections of documents.
-A collection could be seen as table in SQL, and documents could be seen as records/tuples.
+A collection could be seen as a table in SQL, and documents could be seen as records/tuples.

 * `show collections` <small>(remember 🙄, empty = not listed)</small>
 * every document in your collection